Skip to main content

 Bank of Canada keeps prime rate at 3.0% leaving variable mortgage rates at 2.10%

-The prime rate remains at 3.0% today, keeping variable mortgage rates at 2.10% (Prime-0.90%).
+The Bank of Canada interest rate remains at 3.0% today, keeping variable mortgage rates at 2.10% (Prime-0.90%).
 Analysts expected the prime rate to stay flat due to the expected negative impact the inflated Canadian dollar will have on net exports.

-The prime rate has remained at 3.0% since November of 2010 and many are predicting it will stay flat at 3.0% until at least June.
+The prime rate has remained at 3.0% since November of 2010 and many are predicting it will stay flat at 3.0% until at least June, when there could potentially be a Bank of Canada interest rate hike.
 So what does this mean for your mortgage?

 For those currently in a variable mortgage it means you can continue to enjoy incredibly low interest rates.
 Many Canadian mortgage brokers recommend taking advantage of this time to increase your monthly payment as quickly as possible.